decretist/Dissertation/Chapter4/chapter4.md

 of electronic texts is a baseline requirement for carrying out stylometric analysis.
-The ideal textual basis for a project of this nature would be a set of electronic texts of good modern critical editions of both the first and second recensions of Gratian’s *Decretum*, following consistent orthographic conventions, and adhering to a widely-accepted encoding standard such as the XML Text Encoding Initiative (TEI P5) format.
+The ideal textual basis for a project of this nature would be a set of electronic texts of good modern critical editions of both the first and second recensions of Gratian's *Decretum*, which follow consistent orthographic conventions and adhere to a widely-accepted encoding standard such as the XML Text Encoding Initiative (TEI P5) format.
 The Mellon Foundation-supported effort directed by Anders Winroth to edit the first recension is ongoing, but work on Winroth's edition in progress had not reached